mev-fyi/data/README.md

 We've curated a selection of YouTube channels focused on MEV and related topics.
 Each channel's videos come with their respective transcripts to enable easy "Ctrl+F" searches.
 This repository offers an invaluable tool to parse video content with LLMs, create glossaries, definitions, and more.

-## How to Contribute

-We welcome contributions from everyone, irrespective of your background or expertise level!

-1. **Fork the Repository**: Start by forking this repository.
-2. **Clone & Create a New Branch**: Clone the repository to your local machine and create a new branch.
-3. **Make Changes**: Add your contributions.
-It could be a research paper you've come across, a discussion thread, or any educational content.
-4. **Push & Create a Pull Request**: Push your changes to your fork and then open a pull request against this repository.

 ## Topics of Interest
 Flashbots' topics and definitions list [here](https://github.com/flashbots/mev-research/blob/main/topics.md) enumerates topics of interest to the MEV research community.
 These topics include:
 - Auction Design